-Preservice Teachers' Self-Efficacy Beliefs about Scientific Practices: Validation of the Science and Engineering Self-efficacy Instrument

-Fatma Kaya, Kent State University

-Lisa A. Borgerding, Kent State University

-Shannon Navy, Kent State University
+Preservice Teachers' Self-Efficacy Beliefs about Scientific Practices: Validation of the Science and Engineering Self-efficacy Instrument Fatma Kaya, Kent State University Lisa A. Borgerding, Kent State University Shannon Navy, Kent State University

 This study validates an instrument, the Teacher Efficacy about Teaching Science and Engineering Practices (TE-TSEP), to be used to measure preservice teachers' self-efficacy beliefs about the science and engineering practices.
 Using the instrument, it also compares the self-efficacy of the science and engineering practices of preservice teachers enrolled in a science methods course to those not enrolled in a science methods course.
 The participants, 101 elementary preservice teachers, were from a large university in the Midwest United States.
 Fifty-six of the participants were enrolled in a science methods course and responded to the survey.
 The Rasch model (Boone et al., 2014) was used to calculate the survey reliability.
 In addition to this, a one-way ANOVA determined significant differences between the preservice elementary teachers who took the science methods course and did not receive instruction in a science methods course.
-Therefore, in addition to developing and validating the TE-TSEP, this study indicated significant differences between preservice teachers enrolled in a science methods course and those not enrolled in a science methods course in their self-efficacy of four of the eight science and engineering practices.
+Therefore, in addition to developing and validating the TE-TSEP, this study indicated significant differences between preservice teachers enrolled in a science methods course and those not enrolled in a science methods course and engineering practices.

 Effects of Informal versus School-Based Field Experience on Elementary Preservice Teachers' Self-Efficacy for Teaching Science

-Nicole Hesson, York College of Pennsylvania

-Jason Forsyth, James Madison University
+Nicole Hesson, York College of Pennsylvania Jason Forsyth, James Madison University

 The purpose of this longitudinal project is to determine the effect of an engineering capstone greenhouse project on the science teaching self-efficacy of elementary preservice teachers.
 Prior to the fall semester of 2017, the elementary preservice teachers who were enrolled in a science methods course engaged in a variety of field experiences across different settings, mostly informal.
 Beginning in the fall semester of 2017, students enrolled in this science methods course have completed their field experience in formalized classroom settings.
 Most students have been placed at the site of the greenhouse partnership school, a K-8 school in the local urban school district.
 At the outset, the original study aimed to compare the self-efficacy for science teaching of the elementary education preservice teachers pre- and post-greenhouse implementation.
-However, the construction of the greenhouse was delayed and thus created a third cohort of students in addition to pre- and post-greenhouse.
+However, the construction of the greenhouse.
 This third group of students has been placed in a K-8 school setting, but has not had access to the greenhouse.
 This paper compares the first two cohorts of preservice teachers, those who completed informal field experiences and those who completed school-based field experiences without the utilization of the greenhouse.